jlsilicon/FPGA_PropellerP1__for-Tang/README.md

 I have debugged the code so far.

 But have stopped at :
-- Needs debugging on 6 Assigning Packed to Unpacked errors.
+- Needs debugging on 6 Assigning Packed to Unpacked errors - in cog_alu.v .